tradle/tradleconf/README.md

 ### Destroy

 If murder is in your heart, you can destroy your Tradle MyCloud irreversibly using `tradleconf destroy`

+### Restore

+For whatever reasons, sometimes you may want to restore a failed or corrupted stack, and even restore your data to a point in time.
+See the [Restore](./restore.md) documentation.

 ### Logging